robogeekcanada/noetic_robots/TALOS_progress_report.md

 $ echo 'source ~/pal_transmissions/devel/setup.bash'>>~/.bashrc
 $ source ~/.bashrc
 ```
-Compiling Errors too many
+Compiling Errors too many but will take a look at the latest branch of `talos_robot` for clues

-# Progress Notes
+# Progress Notes: Sept 27-2021

-1. Good news many of the dependencies compile with no issues
+1. Good news only one pending dependency left to compile: PAL TRANSMISSIONS
-2. Concerns about Gazebo dependencies
+2. ~~Concerns about Gazebo dependencies~~ All Gazebo dependencies built.
-3. Hardware compiling errors may require more time than I expected.
+3. ~~Hardware compiling errors may require more time than I expected.
-One approach may be to compile old libraries but based on the readings it may cause issues on behaviours, so I will go on the route of fixing by using the current ROS Control libraries but not sure what I am getting myself into.
+One approach may be to compile old libraries but based on the readings it may cause issues on behaviours, so I will go on the route of fixing by using the current ROS Control libraries but not sure what I am getting myself into.~~ Found ways to fix as per progress report
-4. RBDL installation is not trivial, so I will study before proceeding on installing this library, but it will my next action to take.
+4. ~~RBDL installation is not trivial, so I will study before proceeding on installing this library, but it will my next action to take.~~ RBDL installed
+5. Tested some of the launch files, they worked, Gazebo launch don't due to xml incompatiblities.
+Will work on that next.

 I will keep the updates.
 If you have any ideas please share.